ADGEfficiency/adgefficiency.github.io/_posts/2016-12-08-elexon-api-web-scraping-using-python.md

 title: Elexon API Web Scraping using Python
 date: 2016-12-08
 categories:
-  - Electricity Price Forecasting
+  - Machine Learning
-excerpt: Code to scrape UK grid data using Python
+excerpt: Scraping UK grid data using Python

 ---
 This post is the second in a series applying machine learning techniques to an energy problem.
 The goal of this series is to develop models to forecast the UK Imbalance Price.